 The point of this post is to outline the ways to reduce the risk of aggravating/provoking issues and being able to train when experiencing lower back pain.

 It is estimated that in the UK 2.5 million people are experiencing back pain on any given day of the year, which is astonishing.
 A lot of the time (this is anecdotal) movement is helpful for people experiencing low levels of back pain.
-At W10 we frequently deal with and work around a large number of spinal issues from fused spines to herniated disks to inflamed facet joints.
+We frequently deal with and work around a large number of spinal issues from fused spines to herniated disks to inflamed facet joints.

 Here are a few things to consider if you’re currently experiencing low back pain and want to exercise: